Yura Movsisyan: Chicago Fire

 On 14 September 2018, Chicago Fire announced that they had acquired Movsisyan off waivers.
 On 26 November 2018, Chicago Fire announced that they had declined the option on Movsisyan's contract and that he would be leaving the club and be eligible for the 2019 MLS Re-Entry Draft.

 International career

-Movsisyan originally stated that his goal was to gain American citizenship and join the United States national team.
-However, on 9 August 2010, he joined the Armenia national team and made his debut in a friendly against Iran on 11 August 2010.
+On 9 August 2010, he joined the Armenia national team and made his debut in a friendly against Iran on 11 August 2010.
 He was one of the most prolific strikers in the UEFA Euro 2012 qualifying campaign, netting four goals and assisting on five others.
 As of March 2016, Movsisyan had been indefinitely ruled out from representing Armenia by the head of Armenia's Football Federation (FFA), Ruben Hayrapetyan, as a result of his lack of commitment to national team play, following allegation of match fixing during the EURO 2016 qualifying campaign.
 As he participated in official FIFA competitions via European Qualification matches with Armenia, he is not eligible to represent the United States.
 He had returned to the Armenian side by November 2018 and scored four goals against Gibraltar.